Neighborhood Info Without The Neighborhood Drama. Learn more

 3. Buy Larger Quantities

-Although you can install tile floors yourself, we recommend you work with a professional flooring company — they will ensure your tiles are installed right the first time.
+Although you can install tile floors yourself, we recommend working with a professional flooring company.
+They’ll ensure your tiles are installed right the first time.

 Installing Tile Floor Yourself

 You can tile your floors yourself if you’re on a tight budget.
-The tiling process is, in theory, straightforward.
-All you have to do is cut the tile, lay mortar on the ground, lay mortar on the tile, lay the tile, and continue to the next one.
+The tiling process is, in theory, straightforward, though it can get messy.
+You’ll have to cut the tile, lay mortar on the ground, lay mortar on the tile, lay the tile, and continue to the next one.
 Once 24 hours have passed, you can grout and clean the tiles.
-However, we don’t recommend DIY tile installation because a lot of things can go wrong, and you could end up with a bad tile job, such as:
+However, we don’t recommend DIY tile installation because a lot of things can go wrong, and you could end up with a bad tile job.
+This could include problems like cracks in the tile, not enough space between tiles, not enough underlayment, uneven grout lines, or uneven tiles.

 Hiring a Professional for Tile Floor Installation

-If you want the best results and beautifully laid tile in your home, we recommend you hire a professional tiler to do the job.
-Flooring companies have trained installers who know how to install tiles correctly and efficiently, leading to an immaculately tiled kitchen or bathroom floor.
+If you want the best results and beautifully laid tile in your home, we recommend you hire a professional to do the job.
+Flooring companies have staff who know how to install tiles correctly and efficiently, leading to a successfully tiled kitchen or bathroom floor.

 To get in contact with an expert tiler, follow these easy steps: